 Traditional homes of the region's American Indians usually were constructed of planks split from fallen redwoods.
 These houses were built over pits dug beneath the building, with the space between the pit and the walls forming a natural bench.
 A house was understood to be a living being.
 The redwood that formed its planks was itself the body of one of the Spirit Beings.
 Spirit Beings were believed to be a divine race who existed before humans in the redwood region and who taught people the proper way to live here.

-The newcomers pushed the American Indians off their land, hunted them down, scorned, raped, and enslaved them.
-Resistance – and many of the American Indians did resist – was often met with massacres.
-Militia units composed of unemployed miners and homesteaders set forth to rid the countryside of "hostile" Indians, attacking villages and, in many documented cases, slaughtering men, women, and even infants.
+Anglo settlers and immigrants pushed the indigenous people off their land, hunted them down, scorned, raped, and enslaved them.
+Resistance – and many of the Native Americans did resist – was often met with massacres.
+Militia units composed of unemployed miners and homesteaders set forth to rid the countryside of "hostile Indians", attacking villages and, in many documented cases, slaughtering men, women, and even infants.
 Upon their return, these killers were treated as heroes, and paid by the state government for their work.

-Treaties that normally allotted American Indians reservations were never ratified in this part of California.
+Treaties that normally allotted Native Americans' reservations were never ratified in this part of California.
 Although treaties were signed, the California delegation lobbied against them on the grounds that they left too much land in Indian hands.
 Reservations were thus never established by treaty, but rather by administrative decree.

 To this day, the displacement of many tribes, the lack of treaty guarantees, and the absence of federal recognition of their sovereignty continue to cloud the legal rights of many American Indians.